mocabe/conan-skia/README.md

 ## Version

-Currently supports following version:
+Currently supports following versions:

 * `chrome/m126`
     * `126.20240526.0`
+* `chrome/m127`
+    * `127.20240803.0`

 Version numbers are formatted as `(chrome milestone version).(checkout date).0`

-If you want to support other versions, please open new issue on Github.
+If you need other versions, please open new issue on Github.

 ## Requirements